man doing incline dumbbell presses

 When you press the weights upwards, make sure to bend your elbows slightly but not too much so that your upper chest isn't strained.

-Another advantage of a close grip dumbbell press is that it doesn't put as much stress on your shoulders as a standard bench press or wide grip.
+Another advantage of a close-grip dumbbell press is that it doesn't put as much stress on your shoulders as a standard bench press or wide-grip press.

-People who are prone to shoulder pain are recommended to use this exercise because it doesn't require them to lift heavy weights.
+People prone to shoulder pain are often recommended to use this exercise because it doesn't require heavy weights.

-Close grip dumbbell presses are often referred to as the crush or squeeze press.
+Close-grip dumbbell presses are often called the crush or squeeze press.
 They are very effective for working the upper chest, but they can be difficult for some people.

-Fortunately, there are many variations on this exercise.
+Fortunately, this exercise has many variations.
 Listed below are a few variations of this exercise.

-Another great variation of the close grip dumbbell press is the skull crusher.
-This exercise emphasizes the triceps, but it also gives you a much larger range of motion.
+Another great variation of the close-grip dumbbell press is the skull crusher.
+This exercise emphasises the triceps, but it also gives you a much larger range of motion.

-This exercise also requires a little more strength from the elbows, so make sure to focus on this area before trying to lift the weights.
+This exercise also requires a little more strength in the elbows, so focus on this area before trying to lift the weights.

 Close grip dumbbell presses are an excellent way to strengthen the pectorals and build the triceps.

-The key to gaining muscle is variety, and the close grip dumbbell press works both the pecs and triceps at once.
+Variety is key to gaining muscle, and the close-grip dumbbell press works both the pecs and triceps at once.

 Benefits of Strong Pectoral Muscles